C$ 187 Find Cheap Flights from Montreal to The Bahamas

 • Those who want to visit the Abaco Islands in the Bahamas will likely fly into Leonard M. Thompson International Airport (MHH) in Marsh Harbor.
 This airport serves all the Abaco Islands.

-Reviews of the top 5 airlines serving from Montreal to The Bahamas
+Reviews of the top 5 airlines flying from Montreal to The Bahamas

 Need help choosing which airline to fly with from Montreal to The Bahamas?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.